-The shocking crime received international coverage due to to its bizarre nature.
-Incidentally, Narra’s tourism suffered as a result of the townspeople being labelled as cannibals.
+The shocking crime received international coverage due to its bizarre nature.
+Incidentally, Narra’s tourism suffered as a result of the townspeople being labeled as cannibals.

 4. Efren Matedios.

-A shocking case of cannibalism hit the sleepy town of Tabuelan, Cebu on May 23, 2011 when 29-year-old Efren Matedios disembowelled his 6-year-old niece and ate her internal organs.
+A shocking case of cannibalism hit the sleepy town of Tabuelan, Cebu on May 23, 2011, when 29-year-old Efren Matedios disemboweled his 6-year-old niece and ate her internal organs.

 Matedios, who was later arrested and charged for murder, claimed that he was innocent and stated he only did the act to prevent the child from becoming a ‘manananggal’.
 He denied he was a cult member or drug user.